rhonrhon06/portfolio/README_Prometheus.md

    cd your-repository
    ```

+3. Open the `index.html` file in your web browser:
+   - Double-click the file
+   - Or use a local development server

 ### Local Development

-To run the project locally, simply open the `index.html` file in your web browser:
+#### Using a Simple File Open
-- Double-click the `index.html` file
+- Locate the `index.html` file in the project directory
-- Or use a local development server
+- Double-click to open in your default web browser

 #### Using a Local Development Server

-If you prefer using a local development server, you can use tools like:

 ##### Python Simple Server
 ```bash